-The classes are run in a safe and controlled environment by a qualified veterinary nurse, with experience in dog behaviour.
+The classes are run in a safe and controlled environment by a qualified Dog Trainer, with experience in puppy behaviour and care.
 Each week we will cover a broad range of topics and some basic training cues, using positive reinforcement.
-You will be provided each week with samples and information sheets for further reading.
+You will be provided each week with the weeks information sheets for further reading and support.

 During the course we aim to:

 - Begin to develop a well socialised puppy

 - Help you understand how your puppy learns and to better understand the messages we send them